 There are many resources on gardening with native plants.
 If you want something that involves grass but is not a lawn, you might consider a meadow garden.
 John Greenlee's “The American Meadow Garden” is a great place to start learning about that option.

-Also, this presentation from the Multnomah Soil and Water Conservation District about converting your lawn out of grass.
+Also, Multnomah Soil and Water Conservation District has a presentation about converting your lawn out of grass.

 If you just generally want to landscape with native plants, here are some Extension publications you may find helpful: